-Prefer to get ones with an SSD for the OS, because the bootup time is just awesome.
+Prefer to get ones with an SSD for the OS because the bootup time is awesome.
 This will help you save time when producing music, which can be crucial if you are on a tight schedule.

 Most laptops these days come with Solid State Drives (SSD), either 128GB or 256GB.
-For large sample libraries, look for one which has at least 256GB of space so that you have enough space to store all your samples, loops, and one-shots.
-More is always better but the SATA III 6Gb/s will make a difference over the SATA II 3Gb/s.
-The speed of the hard drive will affect how fast you can load virtual instruments and effects, so 1TB 7200rpm is preferable over 1TB 5400rpm although this may be reflected in the price.
+For large sample libraries, look for one that has at least 256GB of space so that you have enough space to store all your samples, loops, and one-shots.
+More is always better, but the SATA III 6Gb/s will make a difference over the SATA II 3Gb/s.
+The speed of the hard drive will affect how fast you can load virtual instruments and effects, so 1TB 7200rpm is preferable over 1TB 5400rpm, although this may be reflected in the price.

 Battery life & power supply

 The best laptops for music production should be able to last 8 hours or more on a single charge.
 Some producers even go as far as lining up 4-5 of these bad boys and making their own portable recording studio.
-Having a laptop with a great battery life will allow you to keep you going throughout the day and night and produce music on the go.
-A big factor in battery life is the power supply, if your music production laptop has a 90W power supply then it will give better battery life than one with a 65W power supply (and obviously charging time will be less).
+Having a laptop with a great battery life will allow you to keep going throughout the day and night and produce music on the go.
+A big factor in battery life is the power supply; if your music production laptop has a 90W power supply, then it will give better battery life than one with a 65W power supply (and obviously, charging time will be less).

 If you’re looking for a powerful laptop without breaking the bank, you’re going to have a tough time finding one.
-Because obviously higher prices can buy you high-end laptops that come with their own perks like no need for future upgrades for longer times.
+Obviously, higher prices can buy you high-end laptops that come with their own perks, like no need for future upgrades for longer times.
 But it’s better to go with what you can afford.
-Sometimes it’s best to get a last-generation laptop because the price has come down drastically due to newer versions coming out.
+Sometimes, it’s best to get a last-generation laptop because the price has come down drastically due to newer versions coming out.

-The price range for such a laptop for music production in 2022 is $500-$2000.
-Laptops in this range will usually come with 8GB of RAM and a 256GB SSD hard drive.
+The price range for such a laptop for music production in 2023 is $500-$2000.
+Laptops in this range usually come with 8GB of RAM and a 256GB SSD hard drive.
 This is more than enough for most music production tasks.
-Laptops in the $1000-$2000 range will come with 16GB of RAM and 512GB or more of SSD storage which is also more than enough for music production.
+Laptops in the $1000-$2000 range will come with 16GB of RAM and 512GB or more SSD storage, which is also more than enough for music production.

-All the laptops that we have reviewed for you are excellent performers for music production no matter which DAW you throw at them.
+All the laptops we have reviewed for you are excellent performers for music production, no matter which DAW you throw at them.
 So, pick the best laptop for music production that suits your budget.
-And keep producing your hits!
+And keep producing your hits.